not-matthias/kernel-log-rs/README.md

-# kernel-logger-rs
+# kernel-print-rs

-A windows kernel logging library that implements the `print!`, `println!` and `dbg!` macros so they can be used without the use of an allocator.
+A windows kernel printing library that implements the `print!`, `println!` and `dbg!` macros so they can be used without the use of an allocator.

 By default the macros are prefixed with `kernel_`.
 If you want to remove the prefix, you can enable the `std_name` feature.